stevenvanzelst/Alice/README.md

    ```bash
    python alice.py
    ```
+   You must edit the unobfuscated code to include your email address and associated app password to actually run.

 3. **Data Collection**:
    - The script will run for a specified duration (2 minutes) before entering a loop where it collects browser history and keystrokes.